1890 : born in Vienna, 06.01.1890

 Am 16.4.
 1917 heiratete B. in Berlin Dora Sophie Pollak geb.
 Kellner (6.1.
 1890-1964), vermögende Tochter des Wiener Anglisten Leon Kellner (1859-1928), . . . die erst nach langjähriger Trennung am 24.4.
 1930 vollzogene Ehescheidung Rough translation: Dora Sophie Kellner, daughter of Leon Kellner, married W.B. in Berlin in 1917. ... after a long separation, they divorced in 1930 Was At: http://www.bautz.de/bbkl/b/benjamin_wa.shtml: link no longer available.

 After Hitler's rise to power, Dora Sophie Benjamin moved to Italy; where she first served as cook and later owner of the Hotel Miramare in San Remo.
 On several occasions she provided refuge to her penniless former husband at the hotel.
 In 1938 she undertook a marriage of convenience with a South African businessman, which enabled her to move to London in 1938 with her son Stefan.
-She died there in 1964.and
+She died there in 1964.

 [...]